clockworkpi/DevTerm/Code/devterm_fan_daemon_rpi/README.md

 line starts with `MAX_TEMP=80`

-change the value of MAX_TEMP to whatever youlike
+For devterm cm3(rpi os) the  recommended MAX_TEMP is in range 60-80

 then restart systemd service to take effect